shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/02_ai_feedback_loop_example.md

 +++
-title = "AI Feedback Loop, With an Example" date = 2025-05-09T13:01:56+03:00 draft = true
+title = "AI Feedback Loop, With an Example" date = 2025-07-03T13:01:56+03:00
+# draft = true
 [cover]
-  image = "ai_frameworks/ai_feedback_loop_1-min.png"
+  image = "ai_frameworks/ai_feedback_loop_ascii_art.png"
 +++
-(this is the first post in a [series]({{< ref "/posts/ai_frameworks/01_ai_frameworks_intro.md" >}}) about creating production-grade maintainable AI-first projects, using AI-first design patterns and frameworks)
+*(this post is part of a [series]({{< ref "/posts/ai_frameworks/01_ai_frameworks_intro.md" >}}) about creating production-grade maintainable AI-first projects, using AI-first design patterns and frameworks)*

+In the previous post we mentioned that an internal AI feedback loop will be central to all our design patterns.
-In this post we'll discuss why an internal AI feedback loop is a good idea, and give a simple example for what it might look like.
+In this post, we'll talk a bit about why, and give a simple example for what it might look like, to get us going.

 ## A reality of imperfection

-There's a fundamental truth about "making things": it's not going to be perfect.
+A fundamental truth about creating code (and doing things in general) is that sometimes it's not perfect.

-The specification might not be clear, some implicit assumption might be incorrect, and of course a simple mistake might sneak in.
-Randomness will happen.
+It can be unclear specs, incorrect implicit assumptions or just mistakes.

-A more concrete way to think about it is that when a change to the code is made (either by a human or by an AI agent), there's some chance that a mistake will happen.
-Let's use the term "bug rate".
+Either way - when a change to the code is made (either by a human or by an AI agent), there's some chance that it won't be what we need.

-Noting - I'll call all this randomness "mistakes", "bugs" or "errors", because for our purpose it usually doesn't matter if the incorrectness is the result of an unclear requirement or a bug etc.
+Let's call this chance "bug rate".

 Humans have a non-zero bug rate, and so does AI.
-When AI makes a change, sometimes it won't be what we need.
 What we want, is to improve productivity given that fact.

 ## The feedback loop
-The way we generally deal with this "reality of imperfection" (regardless of AI) is to iterate.
+The way we generally deal with this reality (regardless of AI) is by iterating.
 We all know this, it's our day-to-day.
 1. We plan - decide what to do next.
 1. Then we do the thing.